avatarsdk/metaperson-oculus-unity-sample/README.md

 }
 ```

 Here we call the `AvatarSdkOculusTools.Configure` method and pass avatar objects to it.
 The purpose of this method is to configure an avatar object for lip syncing.
-It checks if the object has an AudioSource component attached to it.
-If not, it adds a new AudioSource component, sets some properties like loop and playOnAwake, and assigns the audioClip parameter to the clip property.
+It checks if the object has an `AudioSource` component attached to it.
+If not, it adds a new `AudioSource` component, sets some properties like loop and `playOnAwake`, and assigns the `audioClip` parameter to the clip property.

 ```cs
  var audioComponent = parentObj.GetComponent<AudioSource>();